Distract Large Language Models for Automatic Jailbreak Attack: Abstract

 \section{Abstract}

-Large language models (LLMs) have achieved significant advances in recent days.
-Extensive efforts have been made before the public release of LLMs to align their behaviors with human values.
-The primary goal of alignment is to ensure their helpfulness, honesty and harmlessness.
+Extensive efforts have been made before the public release of Large language models (LLMs) to align their behaviors with human values.
 However, even meticulously aligned LLMs remain vulnerable to malicious manipulations such as jailbreaking, leading to unintended behaviors.
-The jailbreak is to intentionally develop a malicious prompt that escapes from the LLM security restrictions to produce uncensored detrimental content.
-Previous works explore different jailbreak methods for red teaming LLMs, yet they encounter challenges regarding to effectiveness and scalability.
-In this work, we propose \textsc{TASTLE}, a novel black-box jailbreak framework for automated red teaming of LLMs.
+In this work, we propose a novel black-box jailbreak framework for automated red teaming of LLMs.
 We designed malicious content concealing and memory reframing with an iterative optimization algorithm to jailbreak LLMs, motivated by the research about the \textit{distractibility} and \textit{over-confidence} phenomenon of LLMs.
 Extensive experiments of jailbreaking both open-source and proprietary LLMs demonstrate the superiority of our framework in terms of effectiveness, scalability and transferability.
-We also evaluate the effectiveness of existing jailbreak defense methods against our attack and highlight the crucial need to develop more effective and practical defense strategies.

-\textbf{Warning: This paper contains unfiltered content generated by LLMs that may be offensive to readers.}
+We also evaluate the effectiveness of existing jailbreak defense methods against our attack and highlight the crucial need to develop more effective and practical defense strategies. \footnote{\href{https://github.com/sufenlp/AttanttionShiftJailbreak}{https://github.com/sufenlp/AttanttionShiftJailbreak}} \textbf{Warning: This paper contains unfiltered content generated by LLMs that may be offensive to readers.}